Liimmaa/MintBankProject/README.md

 ## About The Project

 <img width="250" height="500" src="https://raw.githubusercontent.com/Liimmaa/MintBankProject/main/MintProjectScreenshot.png" alt="">
- MintBankProject Screenshot

 This application shows all the recent commmits to http://github.com/rails/rails repository so that the user can easily see what the last 25 commits were, who committed them, and when they were committed.

 ### Built With